-Through a Healthcare Flexible Spending Account, you can be reimbursed tax-free for eligible out-of-pocket healthcare expenses not paid by insurance, including deductibles, copays or coinsurance for eligible medical, prescription, dental, vision and certain eligible over-the-counter (OTC) items.
-For a complete list of what's covered and what's not, visit www.irs.gov/publications/p502.
+Through a Healthcare Flexible Spending Account, you can be reimbursed tax-free for eligible out-ofpocket healthcare expenses not paid by insurance, including deductibles, copays or coinsurance for eligible medical, prescription, dental and vision.
+Also, certain eligible over-the-counter (OTC) items are eligible for reimbursement.
+For a complete list of what's covered and what's not, visit www.irs.gov/ publications/p502.

-You can use the Healthcare Flexible Spending Account to pay eligible healthcare expenses for yourself, your spouse, and your dependent children (as defined by the IRC Section 152 to include biological child, stepchild, adopted child, eligible grandchild or legal ward) who have not reached age 27 by the end of the taxable year.
-You and your dependents(s) do not have to be covered under a State medical plan to participate in an FSA.
+You can use the Healthcare Flexible Spending Account to pay eligible healthcare expenses for yourself, your spouse, and your qualifying dependent children who have not reached age 27 by the end of the taxable year.
+You and your dependent(s) do not have to be covered under a State medical plan to participate in an FSA.
 To change the contributions you make to this account, the same qualifying status change rules apply as for the medical plans.

-For 2017, you may contribute between \$120 and \$2,600 on a pre-tax basis to your healthcare FSA.
+For 2024, you may contribute between \$120 and \$3,050 on a pre-tax basis to your healthcare FSA.
 Our plan does not allow Healthcare FSA funds to roll over from one year to the next, so be sure to plan carefully when deciding how much to contribute.
-Any amount remaining in your account at year-end for which you did not file a claim will be forfeited.
+Any amount remaining in your account at yearend for which you did not file a claim will be forfeited.

 Healthcare FSA Minimum Maximum

-Annually \$120.00 \$2,600.00
+Annually \$120.00 \$3,050.00

-12 pay period deductions \$10.00 \$216.66
+12 pay period deductions \$10.00 \$254.16

-24 pay period deductions \$5.00 \$108.33
+24 pay period deductions \$5.00 \$127.08

-19 or 20 Pay Faculty Scheduled deduction 19 = \$6.31 20 = \$6.00 19 = \$136.84 20 = \$130.00
+20 Pay Faculty Scheduled deduction \$6.00 \$152.50